smartdevicelink/sdl_evolution/proposals/nnnn-remote-control-seat.md

 ## Potential downsides

-Due to the lack of an agreed control resource ID/Zone scheme, we define `SupportedSeat` enum as a work around to allow control both driver seat and front passenger seat.
+Due to the lack of an agreed control resource ID/Zone scheme, we define `SupportedSeat` enum as a work around to allow control of both driver seat and front passenger seat.
 We shall have a global remote-control-resource ID/Zone scheme, that assigns an ID to each remote controllable resource within a vehicle.

 ## Impact on existing code